-In the event of a fire or other situation requiring the evacuation of occupants and the notification of emergency services personnel (police/fire/ EMS), please follow these directions;
+In the event of a fire or other situation requiring the evacuation of occupants and the notification of emergency services personnel (police/fire/ EMS), please follow these directions:

 - If a fire exists and the evacuation alarm has not already sounded automatically, it can be manually activated by using the nearest pull station.
 Pull stations are located near exits in all campus-housing facilities. - When the building fire evacuation alarm sounds, all occupants are required to evacuate immediately by using the closest available exit point.
 Occupants are to move swiftly to the nearest emergency exit.
-Close doors behind you while exiting. - DO NOT use the elevator during a fire evacuation as it may malfunction and trap you. - Once outside, go to the designated meeting location and remain there until given instructions to move to another location or told that it is safe to return to the building by Public Safety. - Assist others who may not be able to evacuate themselves if safe to do so.
-Get them to an Area of Rescue Assistance on their floor, then contact Public Safety at (610) 436-3311, and report their location for further assistance.
-(See Emergency Evacuation Guidelines for Persons Needing Assistance) - Call Public Safety at (610) 436-3311 or extension 3311 and report the emergency once you are in a safe place. - DO NOT re-enter the building for any reason until Public Safety gives clearance to do so once everything is declared safe.
+Close doors behind you while exiting. - DO NOT use the elevator during a fire evacuation as it may malfunction and trap you.
+Assist others who may not be able to evacuate themselves if safe to do so.
+Get them to an Area of Rescue Assistance on their floor, then contact Chester County Department of Emergency Services at 911 and report their location for further assistance.
+(See Emergency Evacuation Guidelines for Persons Needing Assistance) - Once outside, go to the designated meeting location and remain there until given instructions to move to another location or told that it is safe to return to the building by Emergency Services. - Chester County Department of Emergency Services at 911 and report the emergency once you are in a safe place.

+DO NOT re-enter the building for any reason until Emergency Services gives approval once everything is declared safe.